cameronMcConnell/SecureCheck/README.md

 ## Help

-* Please contact me at my socials for any assitance.
+* Please contact me at my socials for any questions.

 ## Authors